Mustafa-RS/VSD_FPGA_Workshop/README.md

 We have a test.v file which serves as our test bench.
 It's a 1 bit counter, so essentially it goes between 0 and 1 & has delays in between changes.

-Vivado project using Basys3, added mythcore_test.v as design source & test.v as simulation source.
+We now open Vivado project using Basys3, add mythcore_test.v as design source & add test.v as simulation source.
 Running simulation gives us a waveform.

 Now we can click Open Elaborated Design under RTL Analysis.
 It allows us to define the ports/package pins for the inputs (clk to W5 & reset to R2, a switch on the board)

 On Verilog file, we will delete output port, so it doesn't need to be mapped to any LED.
 Then reload the elaboration.
 DON't run Simulation right now, it will show error due to the output being deleted.

 Now we don't have output port on I/O ports section.
 We therefore don't need to define any LEDs to act as Output, we just define input pins.

 In order to use integrated logic analyzer, we go to IP catalogue toolbar and search ILA.  select ILA, double click.
 Asks us how many probes we want to add, we select 2 for reset & also output.

 Under Probe ports, we have to select the width or size of the signals (probe0 is reset to it is 1 bit, 0 or 1.
 Probe1 is output which will be 8 bit signal.)
 We then clock "okay" & when the next window opens "Generate"

 Once we do this, there is now a .veo file in our project folder.
 We double click on it to view.
-On this file there is an instance of the ILA, we need to copy & paste this instance onto the top verilog module (mythcore_test.v)
+On this file there is an instance of the ILA, we need to copy & paste this instance onto the top verilog module (mythcore_test.v).
 We paste it into the module core, where we declare the signals.
 We don't just copy and paste, we need to CONNECT this instance with the rest of our code.
 Change the naming of parameters!
 Map it using the variables clk, out & reset.

 Now we can re-run synthesis, however we didnt define any constraints.
 We can do this by now by clicking the timing constraints wizard.
 It shows that we have a clk which has no defined frequency or period.
 We then define it as 100MHz  10ns.
 Clicking next & then skip to finish.
 Now we have a constraints.sdc file that has been created & the clk has been added.

 Re-running Snythesis now is the final step.

 After synthesis is complete, we can click report utilization. summary shows the resources we have used.
 By highlighting core, and clicking schematics we can see the whole processor's schematic!

 Next let's try to run implementation & open implementation design once it's complete.